jedick/plotmydata/README.md

 ## Develop the project (in container)

-With this command, changes you make to the R and Python code on the host computer are immediately reflected in the running project.
+With this command, changes you make to the R and Python code on the host computer are reflected in the running project.

 ```sh
 docker compose watch